Getting your Trinity Audio player ready...

 Page leads Berger by 23 votes—a difference of 0.08 percentage points.

-There is also the possibility of a second recount in which a sample of precincts would be subject to a hand-to-eye recount.
 Depending on the results from that sample, a full hand recount could be triggered.

 Berger’s campaign has announced it retained Republican election lawyer Phillip Thomas to offer assistance as votes are reviewed.
 Page’s campaign has hired Alicia Jurney, a family law attorney from Cumberland County.